rpazyaquian/line-server/README.md

 ### How long did you spend on this exercise?
 If you had unlimited more time to spend on this, how would you spend it and how would you prioritize each item?

 I spent about 2 hours on the core functionality, out of concern for submitting a completed project in a timely manner.
+I spent about 30-45 minutes on README.md.

 There is a *lot* left out that I'd like to add:

 1. Proper benchmarking of file line access running times (e.g. for proving constant time lookup).
 2. Comprehensive automated testing for API endpoints and aforementioned benchmarking.